polterguy/polterguy.github.io/dashboard/index.md

 ![Screenshot of the Magic Dashboard](/images/dashboard.jpeg)

 Below the key numbers, the landing page gives you quick access to the things you'll reach for most often.
 The _Chatbot Wizard_ crawls a website, turns what it finds into training data, and gives you an embeddable AI chatbot in a few minutes.
 A _"What everything does"_ section explains every part of your cloudlet and where to find it, and a _Tasks_ section lets you execute your scheduled tasks on demand.

+If you get stuck anywhere, ask _Frank_ - AINIRO's AI support agent, trained on the Hyperlambda and Magic documentation.
+You'll find him both in the _"What everything does"_ section and behind the spark button in the bottom of the navigation, and he answers with code you can paste.

 ## Create an AI chatbot